bertkdowns/pyomo-replace/paper/paper.md

 ## Self-Documentation

+The increased predictability and additional context required by defining the state variables in a model provides a natural form of documentation for a model.

-Consider this snippet from the documentation of the IDAES model library:
+Consider this snippet from the documentation of IDAES (slightly reworded for context):

-``Pressure Changer units generally have one or more degrees of freedom, depending on the thermodynamic assumption used.
+> ``Compressor units have two degrees of freedom.
+>

-Typical fixed variables are:
+> Typical fixed variables are:

-- outlet pressure, $P_{ratio}$ or $\Delta P$,
-- unit efficiency (isentropic or pump assumption)."
+> - `outlet.pressure`, `ratioP` or `deltaP`,
+> - `efficiency_isentropic`"

-By defining a set of state variables, for example outlet pressure and unit efficiency, most of this documentation is encoded in the model definition itself.
-The documentation could be simplified to:
+However, using the replace system, most of this information is already in the model The only extra piece of information is:

-`` There are one or two state variables, depending on the thermodynamic assumption used.

-These are:

-- outlet pressure, which may be replaced by $P_{ratio}$ or $\Delta P$,
-- unit efficiency (isentropic or pump assumption)."

-As the state vars are intrinsic the model, the only real piece of documentation that is required is:

-``Outlet pressure may be replaced by $P_{ratio}$ or $\Delta P$''
+> "The state variable `ratioP` is often replaced by `outlet.pressure` or `deltaP`"

 ## Simplified Initialisation